svecosystem/runed/sites/docs/content/utilities/state-history.md

 ---
 title: StateHistory
-description: Track the change history of a ref, also provides undo and redo functionality
+description: Track the change history of a value, providing undo and redo functionality
 category: State
 ---